5 Wonderfully Festive Reads to get you into the Christmas Spirit

 “The formidable fox-hunter Lady Bobbin is holding a Christmas house party.
 Attendees include her rebellious daughter Philadelphia, a pompous suitor, a couple of children poring over newspaper death notices, and a dejected writer whose first serious novel has been declared the funniest book of the year.
 Add to the mix beautiful ex-courtesan Amabelle Fortescue and her guests staying in a neighbouring cottage and you have a ribald tale of true love and false fidelity, hijinks and low morals, not to mention the consumption of a considerable quantity of Christmas spirit.”

-If you’re still looking for a unique Christmas gift for a book lover in your life, then there’s still time to order a surprise book gift or book subscription box from cosy wee reads.
-The last order date for Christmas delivery is Sunday 16th December.
+If you’re looking for a unique Christmas gift for a book lover in your life, then why not order a surprise book gift or monthly subscription box from Cosy Wee Reads.
 Click here to find out more.

-* For clarity, all the books we send out in cosy wee reads packages have some connection to Scotland.
+* For clarity, all the books I send out in Cosy Wee Reads packages have some connection to Scotland.
 However, this doesn’t apply to all of the books listed above – this is my personal festive reading list.